matthias-mayr/skiros2_pyrobosim_lib/docs/3_Problem_3_Table_Setting.md

 Once you have adapted this skill and the remaining skills in [skiros2_pyrobosim_lib/problem_3_table_setting.py](../skiros2_pyrobosim_lib/problem_3_table_setting.py), you can test it in the pyrobosim world.
 The navigation should only fail if a door is blocking the path.

-## 2. Skills for Setting the Table
+## 3.2 & 3.3 Skills for Setting the Table

 Now that we have a resilient action execution, we can focus on setting the table.
+> If you haven't been able to solve the previous subtask, go to [skiros2_pyrobosim_lib/solutions.py](../skiros2_pyrobosim_lib/solutions.py) and copy the content of the `expand` function of the skills between `problem_3_solution` and `problem_4_solution`.
+The skills you want to take the content from are called e.g. `navigate_with_retry_solution` and the content of the expand function needs to go into your `navigate_with_retry`.

-We will need to fetch the bread and butter from the kitchen and place them on the dining table.
+Now we will need to fetch the bread and butter from the kitchen and place them on the dining table.
 We will also need to close the fridge and pantry at the end.

 There is already a skeleton for the `problem_3` skill in [skiros2_pyrobosim_lib/problem_3_table_setting.py](../skiros2_pyrobosim_lib/problem_3_table_setting.py):